 How to Fill a Fountain Pen

 One of the most eco-friendly aspects of owning a fountain pen is the fact that you don't throw away the pen after the ink runs dry.
 You simply refill it again.
-How it refills depends on the fountain pen's filling system.
+How it refills depends on the pen's filling system.
 To the uninitiated, this might seem daunting.
 It's like figuring out what part will fix a leaky faucet.
 Thankfully, it's much easier than that.

-Most fountain pens use the convenience of the cartridge/converter filling system, giving the writer a choice between installing pre-filled ink cartridges or filling from bottled ink.
+Most fountain pens manufactured today use the convenience of the cartridge/converter filling system, giving the writer a choice between installing pre-filled ink cartridges or filling from bottled ink.
 As you explore different brands of fountain pens, you may encounter different types of filling mechanisms.

 In this article, we show you how to identify and fill various modern fountain pen filling mechanisms - from the conventional cartridge/converter to the exotic vacuum filling system.
-If you want to learn about the different parts of a fountain pen, click here for our diagrams of fountain pen anatomy!

 How to fill a fountain pen with an ink cartridge